liberty1776dtom/pyrple/README.md

 ## Usage

-You first create an instance using your unique Purple wifi public and private keys.
+First create an API instance using your public and private keys.

-For example, credentials can be loaded from a locally stored *json* file in format:
+For example, loading credentials from a locally stored *json* file in format:
 ```json
 {"public_key": "abcdefghij123454KLMnoP123", "private_key": "qrstuv98765434WxyZ"}
 ```

-The API instance can then be created with:
+we can then create the API instance with:

 ```python
 my_purple = purple(public_key = public_key, private_key = private_key)
 ```

-Now retrieve your data using the built in methods:
+Data can now be retrieved using the built-in methods:

 ```python
 my_purple.venues()